vpeschenkov/Predator/README.md

 # Predator

-**Predator** is a minimalistic screensaver for macOS based on predator's countdown time.
+**Predator** is a minimalistic screensaver for macOS based on predator's countdown timer.
+Don't worry you mac doesn't blow 😄.
 Feel free to contrubute!

 ## Compatibility